Homology and K-theory of dynamical systems III. Beyond stably disconnected Smale spaces: Comparison of homologies

 for a small enough $\epsilon > 0$.

 \begin{theorem} Let $(X, \phi)$ be as above.
 Then we have an isomorphism

 \end{theorem}

-\begin{proof} This is obtained by combining Theorem \ref{thm:compar-homologies} with \cite{valmak:kpd}*{Theorem B}. \end{proof}
+\begin{proof} This is obtained by combining Theorem~\ref{thm:compar-homologies} with~\cite{valmak:kpd}*{Theorem B}. \end{proof}

-\begin{remark} In \cite{put:HoSmale}*{Question 8.3.2} Putnam asked if his homology groups of $(X, \phi)$ are isomorphic, up to a degree shift, to the usual cohomology of the underlying space $X$ whenever the (un)stable sets are contractible.
+\begin{remark} In~\cite{put:HoSmale}*{Question 8.3.2} Putnam asked if his homology groups of $(X, \phi)$ are isomorphic, up to a degree shift, to the usual cohomology of the underlying space $X$ whenever the (un)stable sets are contractible.
 The above result gives a precise form of this conjectural isomorphism. \end{remark}

-\begin{example} Let $(X, \phi)$ be a compact Riemannian manifold with an Anosov diffeomorphism.
-If the non-wandering set of this system is $X$ itself, we obtain a Smale space which satisfies the assumption of the above theorem.
-In particular, consider a hyperbolic matrix $A \in \mathrm{SL}_m(\Z)$.
-Then multiplication by $A$ on $\Z^m$ induces an Anosov diffeomorphism $\phi_A$ on its Pontryagin dual $\bT^m$.
-By Theorem \ref{thm:poindualsmale}, we see that $H^s_k(\bT^m, \phi_A)$ is a free commutative group
+Let $(X, \phi)$ be a compact Riemannian manifold with an Anosov diffeomorphism.
+If the non-wandering set of this system is $X$ itself, we obtain a Smale space which satisfies the assumption of the above theorem, see for example~\cite{bs:dynbook}*{Section 5.6}.